 Gold Delta SkyMiles® Credit Card from American Express

-The Gold Delta SkyMiles® Credit Card from American Express is offering 50,000 bonus miles after you make $2,000 in purchases on your new card within your first 3 months (offer expires July 6, 2016).
+The Gold Delta SkyMiles® Credit Card from American Express is offering 30,000 bonus miles after you make $1,000 in purchases on your new card within your first 3 months.
 Plus, you can also earn a $50 statement credit after you make a Delta purchase with your new card within your first 3 months.
 Get 2 miles per dollar spent on purchases made directly with Delta.
-Get 1 mile on every eligible dollar spent on other purchases.
+Get 1 mile on ever dollar spent on other eligible purchases.
 Get travel benefits like first checked bag free and priority boarding.
 Terms and conditions apply.